okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 ### Add an Org2Org app integration in a spoke org

 You use the spoke org to push users and groups to the central hub org.
-In the spoke org, add an instance of the Org2Org app integration by using the [Okta Apps API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application/schema/Org2OrgApplication).
+In the spoke org, add an instance of the Org2Org app integration by using the [Apps API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application/schema/Org2OrgApplication).
 This generates an integration instance with the key certificates required to connect to the hub org.

 > **Note:** You can't use an Okta Developer Edition org as a spoke org since the Okta Org2Org app integration isn't available.
 If you need to test this feature in your developer org, contact your Okta account team.